 *All housing applicants:

-- will be charged a one-time $80 application fee.
+- Will be charged a one-time non-refundable $80 application fee.

 Specific assignment is contingent upon availability and is NOT GUARANTEED.
 If a desired space is not available, the student will be assigned the next available space.
 Contracts are NOT terminated if desired space or style is unavailable.

 New First-Year and Transfer

 Once you have secured your spot at Georgia Tech by confirming your intent to enroll and paying the $250 enrollment deposit via ePay you can apply for on-campus housing in “My Housing”.

 New First-Year, Transfer, and Graduates